BioBoost/word-blaster-solution/README.md

 To save the scores we will be making use of a simple separator between the score and the player name.
 CSV (Comma Separated Values) is a popular format where each property is separated with a comma and each entry is saved as a single line.
 This parses more easily after the file has been loaded too.

 To be able to save the player name along with the score we will also need a `get_player()` method for `Score`.

+### Step 12 - Displaying the Scoreboard

+To display the scoreboard we will need to add a method to the `UserIO` class.
+However to be able to access the actual score objects a method `get_scores()` will need to be added to `Scoreboard` class.